-Members of Congress and the Administration have placed trade issues high on the legislative agenda for the 107th Congress.
-At the beginning of the second session of the 107th Congress, progress has been made in the trade arena, including passing a free trade agreement with Jordan and a bilateral trade agreement on Vietnam, and reaching agreement on safety measures with respect to Mexican cross-border trucking.
-However, significant issues still remain to be acted on.
-Some Members have expressed the possibility that an omnibus trade bill may be the vehicle by which the remaining legislation are addressed.
+Members of Congress and the Administration placed trade issues high on the legislative agenda for the 107th Congress.
+At the beginning of the second session of the 107th Congress, progress was made in the trade arena, including passing a free trade agreement with Jordan and a bilateral trade agreement on Vietnam, and reaching agreement on safety measures with respect to Mexican cross-border trucking.
+Other significant issues were acted on through the Trade Act of 2002 (P.L.
+107-210), an omnibus bill including Presidential trade promotion authority, renewals of trade preferences, and reauthorization of worker and firm TAA.
+The Congress may still address export controls, granting of permanent NTR status to Russia and other former nonmarket economy (NME) countries, and possibly legislation relating to WTO dispute resolutions during the remaining days of the current Congress.